19 Years

 delivering drops of you back to me with every spell,

-they also bring a new chance to remember the truth
+they also bring a new chance to remember the truth:

-—that one day the sky will let me in too.
+that one day the sky will let me in too.

-And on it,
+And inside of it,

-we'll call ourselves together again—
+we'll call ourselves together again.